menu icon

 • 4-6 medium sweet potatoes, washed and patted dry

-• 1 tbsp vegetable or sesame oil
+• 1 tablespoon vegetable or sesame oil

 For the Thai Peanut Sauce: